 Important information, which can help you determine if the Ertegun Graduate Scholarship Programme in the Humanities is right for you, can be found here: https://stanford.box.com/Should-I-Apply-General-Handout

 Additional information on the Ertegun Graduate Scholarship Programme in the Humanities, including application criteria, can be found at:

 How the ORC can help

-After reading this website and the official Ertegun Graduate Scholarship Programme website you should attend an information session.
-Info sessions can be found at http://bechtel.stanford.edu/overseas-scholarships
+After reading this website and the official Ertegun Graduate Scholarship Programme website you should fill out the ORC Interest Form (located at either the top of this page or our ORC homepage).
+Next, attend an info session.
+The schedule for current info sessions can be found on the lower left of our ORC homepage: http://bechtel.stanford.edu/overseas-scholarships

 About the Ertegun Graduate Scholarship: